simonsose23/las-utils/README.md

 |`onto_values`|Optional.
 Values of `onto_scalar` to write values `from_scalar` onto.
 It can be thought of as a mask to `onto_scalar`.|
 |`write_offset`|Integer value by which to offset `from_scalar` values before writing them into `onto_scalar`.
 Should be `max(point_cloud['onto_scalar']) + 1`|

-## Multi-Point-Cloud Class Histogram
+## Multi-Point-Cloud Class Histogram: `mult_class_hist.py`

-Plot the class densities of all point cloud datasets in the given folder.
-A point cloud dataset is a folder with point clouds.
+Plot the class distribution of all point cloud datasets in the given folder.
+A point cloud dataset is a folder containing point clouds.

+`mult_class_hist_w_perf.py` plots the class distribution and superimposes the reverse $iou$ of the given class $iou$ values.

+## Confusion Matrices: `confmat.py`

+Plot confusion matrices of predicted point clouds.

+`python confmat.py <point cloud folder> <ground truth scalar name> <predicted scalar name>`